mfractor/mfractor.github.io/docs/quickstart-mac.md

 ## Introduction

-This guide is outlines how to install, activate, maintain and use MFractor for Visual Studio Mac.
+This guide outlines how to install, activate, maintain and use MFractor for Visual Studio Mac.

 To learn more about installation, licensing or a particular feature, please refer to the relevant linked documentation.